Martiless/Alices-Wonderland/README.md

 &nbsp;

 ### Edit Product Error:
-When creating the add, edit and delete product functions for the site admin there was an Attribute Error occuring when I tried to test the 'Edit Product' functionality.
+When creating the add, edit and delete product functions for the site admin there was an Attribute Error occurring when I tried to test the 'Edit Product' functionality.
-* After chatting with people on Slack it was suggested that I needed a for loop in the edit_products template to iterate through the each field of the form.
+* After chatting with people on Slack it was suggested that I needed a for loop in the edit_products template to iterate through each field of the form.
 I tried this but I was still getting the Attribute Error.
 * I then went to ask the CI tutors.
 After a few different attempts to solve the issue, it was discovered that I was missing one of the asterisks in my forms.py file.
 Once this second asterisk was added the page and the form loaded correctly.
 <details>
 <summary>Edit Product Error:</summary>